Tokosha Mountains

 Tokosha Mountains is a 6148 ft multi-peak massif located in the Alaska Range, in Denali National Park and Preserve, in Alaska, United States.
 It is situated between the toes of Ruth Glacier and Tokositna Glacier, 27 mi south-southeast of Denali and 26 mi northwest of Talkeetna.
-Despite its relatively low elevation, it is notable for its Teton-esque granite spires which can seen from the George Parks Highway.
+Despite its relatively low elevation, it is notable for its Teton-esque granite spires which can be seen from the George Parks Highway.
+Precipitation runoff from the mountain drains into the Tokositna River → Chulitna River → Susitna River.
+Topographic relief is significant as the highest summit, Grand Tokosha, rises 3850. ft above the Ruth Glacier in one mile (1.6 km).

 History

 In the Denaʼina language, tokosha means "treeless" or "treeless area".
-The mountain was named in by 1906 by explorer Belmore Browne of the Cook Expedition which attempted to climb Denali.
-The first ascent of Grand Tokosha was made on March 3, 1975 by David Johnston and Brian Okonek.
+The mountain was named in 1906 by explorer Belmore Browne of the Cook Expedition which attempted to climb Denali.
+This landform's toponym was officially adopted in 1962 by the U.S. Board on Geographic Names.
+The first ascent of Grand Tokosha was made on March 3, 1975, by David Johnston and Brian Okonek.

+Climate

+Based on the Köppen climate classification, Tokosha Mountains are located in a subarctic climate zone with long, cold, snowy winters, and short cool summers.
+Winter temperatures can drop below 0 °F with wind chill factors below −10 °F. The months of May through June offer the most favorable weather for climbing or viewing.